citp/privacy-policy-historical/m/my/myc/mycoalition.org.md

 We share your personal information as necessary to provide the services you request, including sharing information with third party service providers; when required by law; to protect rights and safety; and with your consent.

-_**To Provide the Services Your Request**_
+_**To Provide the Services You Request**_

 Personal information is required for us to be able to provide the services to you.
 You are required to provide personal information in order to create an account with us.
 When you use our services to submit a form that we host for a client institution, the information you entered into that form will be disclosed to that client institution.
 In addition, please note that when you enter information into a form that we host for a client institution, the information you enter into that form will be disclosed to that client institution regardless of whether or not you ever complete the form and submit it.
 You may access a form that is “in progress” and modify the information you have entered into it by following the instructions on the form.
 After you submit the form, you will not be able to access or modify the information submitted on that form without assistance from CollegeNET.
 Once your personal information has been disclosed to a client institution, the privacy statements and information practices of that institution will govern the institution’s use of the information disclosed.

 _**Third Party Service Providers**_

 We share information, including personal information, with our third party service providers that we use to provide hosting for and maintenance of our Websites, application development, backup, storage, payment processing, analytics, and other services for us.
 These third party service providers may have access to or process your personal information for the purpose of providing these services for us.
-We do not permit our third party service providers to use the personal information that we share with them for their marketing purposes or for any other purpose than in connection with the services they provide to us.
+We do not permit our third party service providers to use the personal information that we share with them for their marketing purposes or for any purpose other than in connection with the services they provide to us.

 _**Compliance with Laws and Law Enforcement Requests; Protection of Our Rights**_

 In certain situations, we may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 We may disclose personal information to respond to subpoenas, court orders, or legal process, or to establish or exercise our legal rights or defend against legal claims.
-We may also share such information if we believe it is necessary in order to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of our Terms of Use, or as otherwise required by law.
+We may also share such information if we believe it is necessary in order to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of our Terms of Use or Terms of Service, or as otherwise required by law.

 _**Community Forums**_